MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_05-Implement_Intersite_Connectivity.md

 1. Edit the **Parameters** file you just uploaded and change the password.
 If you need help editing the file in the Shell please ask your instructor for assistance.
 As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

 1. From the Cloud Shell pane, run the following to use the resource group that will be hosting the lab environment.
 The first two virtual networks and a pair of virtual machines will be deployed in `[Azure_region_1]`.
-The third virtual network and the third virtual machine will be deployed in the same resource group but another `[Azure_region_2]`. (replace the `[Azure_region_1]` and `[Azure_region_2]` placeholder with the names of two different Azure regions where you intend to deploy these Azure virtual machines):
+The third virtual network and the third virtual machine will be deployed in the same resource group but another `[Azure_region_2]`. (replace the `[Azure_region_1]` and `[Azure_region_2]` placeholder,including the square brackets, with the names of two different Azure regions where you intend to deploy these Azure virtual machines).
+An example is $location1 = 'eastus'.
+You can use Get-AzLocation to list all locations.):

    ```powershell
    $location1 = '[Azure_region_1]'